Archives.gov Metrics - FAQs

 Where does the information come from?

 We continually gather web site data and user feedback from WebTrends reports, American Customer Satisfaction Index (ACSI) survey data, site search data, and visitor comments.
-The following reports helped us gather information about visits, customers, and tasks.
+The reports helped us gather information about visits, customers, and tasks.